gpratap608/gpratap608/README.md

 <h2 align="left">Hi 👋!
-My name is  Ganesh  and I'm a Pre Final Year student, from ABESIT ghaziabad</h2>
+My name is Ganesh and I'm a Pre Final Year Student, from ABESIT Ghaziabad</h2>

 ###